 Just as a person needs to trust what the Bible teaches about how to become a Christian, Christians need to claim, through faith, the promises of Luke 11:13 and Acts 5:32 (both of which we cited above) to be confident that they will be filled with the Holy Spirit.

 Continually Be Refilled

-John F. Walvoord, on page 194 of his book, states with regard to Ephesians 5:18, which was discussed above, that the verb that is translated “be filled” could also be translated “keep being filled.”
+Walvoord, on page 194 of his book entitled The Holy Spirit, states with regard to Ephesians 5:18, which was discussed above, that the verb that is translated “be filled” could also be translated “keep being filled.”
 Walvoord goes on to say on page 195, “The Scriptures bear a decisive testimony that the filling of the Holy Spirit is a repeated experience.”

 The Bible contains at least two examples of Christians being filled more than once with the Holy Spirit.
 One example is found in Acts 4:31, with regard to the Holy Spirit filling a number of Christians who, according to prior passages in Acts, had been filled previously with the Holy Spirit.
 Another example is found in Acts 13:9, with regard to the Holy Spirit filling the Apostle Paul, who initially had been filled by the Holy Spirit shortly after his conversion (see Acts 9:17).

 Stott notes on page 50 of his book that references “to the fullness of the Spirit, both describing how certain Christians were filled again, and commanding all Christians to go on being filled, shows [sic] that it is possible . . . for Christians who have been baptized with the Spirit to cease to be filled with the Spirit.”